dotkom/monoweb/docs/attendance-spesification.md

 Reserve users are those whose year matches a pool with a capacity of zero (0-pool).
 They cannot directly register for an event because their designated pool doesn't have any slots available.

-Despite not having a direct slot in the event due to the 0-pool status, reserve users can sign up for the waiting list for what will become the merge pool once all pools consolidate at a predefined merge time.
+Despite not having a direct slot in the event due to the 0-pool status, reserve users can sign up for the waiting list for what will become the merge pool once all pools merge at a predefined merge time.
 Their registration time for the waiting list on the merge pool is set to the time of the merge + the time they took to register after the initial main registration start.

 This means that, in practice, registering earlier gives a reserve user a better position on the waiting list for the merge pool compared to other reserve users, acknowledging the initiative of signing up sooner even though the users may not have a direct slot in the event.